 Sofia Andersson, Research Advisor

 Sofia works primarily with research administrative processes, research quality assurance and open data.
-She is the project manager for the University initiative to develop guidelines, infrastructure and support for research data management and open data.
+She is the coordinator for the development of infrastructure and support for research data management and open data at the university.
 Sofia is responsible for the development of the Research Handbook and contributes to the quality assurance of research administrative processes.
 Sofia is also part of the Quality Council at Karlstad University and coordinates the evaluations of research at the University.
 She is also the organisation supervisor for Prisma.

 James Lees, Research Advisor

 James supports researchers with advice on funding calls and the application process, and also organises and delivers competence development training.
 He has a focus on European funding and wider (non-academic) research impact, and works particularly with KAU’s PhD students and early career researchers.
-James is a lecturer and examiner for the Innovation Office Fyrklövern PhD course 'Impact and Utilisation of Research', and also the project manager for an Erasmus+ Strategic Partnership project (TRANSPEER) which aims to enhance the wider employability of early career researchers.
-In addition, he acts as an advisor for two projects (SKÖN and UtvInd) commissioned by Vinnova to investigate options for evaluating wider impact in Swedish HE research.
+James is a lecturer and examiner for the Innovation Office Fyrklövern PhD course 'Impact and the Utilisation of Research', and has also been the project manager for several Erasmus+ KA2 projects connected to skills-development and employability.
+In addition, he has acted as an advisor for two projects (SKÖN and UtvInd) commissioned by Vinnova to investigate options for evaluating wider impact in Swedish HE research.

 Éamonn McCallion, Research Advisor

-As a research advisor Éamonn engages with researchers, research groups and research centres and supports them with a wide range of tasks such as funding applications, proposal reviewing, professional development and networking opportunities.
+As a research advisor, Éamonn engages with researchers, research groups and research centres and supports them with a wide range of tasks such as funding applications, proposal reviewing, professional development and networking opportunities.
 As part of his role as a Research Advisor he works with the EU funding landscape with a focus on the Research and Innovation Framework programme, Horizon Europe as well as the national and other research funding sources. Éamonn works with the development and delivery of the CTRIVE® programme with his colleagues.
 CTRIVE® is a professional competence development programme for researchers.
-He is currently the Work Package Leader and regional coordinator for a Horizon 2020 project DigiTeRRI.
-Eamonn also works with facilitation of specific workshops around leadership and group development within the wider research and researcher development context is also an area Éamonn supports.
+He has also been directly involved in EU projects (Horizon, Interreg and Erasmus+) over the years both as a beneficiary and as a coordinator.
+Facilitation of specific workshops around leadership and group development within the wider research and researcher development context is also an area Éamonn supports.
 He is engaged with the implementation and impact of the “HR Strategy for Researchers” (HRS4R).
 HRS4R is a tool for research institutions to implementation a Charter & Code in their policies and practices.
 Karlstad University received the awarded “HR Excellence in Research Award” in 2021.